Smoked Amberjack

 Pecan is a mild wood with a sweet flavor and a perfect accompaniment to fish.
 Oak works if you prefer a little extra smoke while cherry wood is best if you like it mild!

-What To Serve With Smoked Amberjack Fish
+What To Serve With Amberjack

 Looking for More Seafood Recipes?